jonhattan/drush-shrinkdb/README.md

 This is system-wide installation.
 Alternatively you may want to install it to a specific project or your home directory.

 ### Via composer

-Package `drupal/drush_shrinkdb` is available both at http://packagist.drupal-composer.org and http://packages.drupal.org/8.
+Package `drupal/drush_shrinkdb` is available both at http://packages.drupal.org/8.

 You can require it in your composer project as usual: